frlemdyasov/nixos-config/README.md

 - Right click on the Nautilus file manager doesn't show a terminal option.
   - This can be solved by: Right clicking the empty space -> Open with... -> Select Emacs -> Open -> M-x Term RET RET
   - Or: Left clicking the three dots -> Copy Location -> Open Terminal -> Type: cd SPC -> C-S-v RET

+# Images

+Images are licensed under the WTFPL license.